-Chinese Bonsai, also called Penjing, is about creating a miniature tree or a landscape in the container.
+The Chinese Bonsai, also called Penjing, is about creating a miniature tree or a landscape in a container.
 Chinese artists believed that by better understanding nature they will improve their spiritual development.

-This beautiful art form was originated in China thousand years ago.
-Bonsai was created by highly educated aristocrats of China, inspired by nature, poetry and landscape paintings.
+This beautiful art form originated in China a thousand years ago.
+Bonsai was created by highly educated aristocrats of China, inspired by nature, poetry, and landscape paintings.
 These different art forms were linked closely together.

-Each area of China had its own bonsai style, specializing in a certain species of tree, certain training techniques and certain type of design.
+Each area of China had its own bonsai style, specializing in a certain species of tree, certain training techniques, and certain types of design.
 There is a deep Chinese philosophy behind each bonsai tree and landscape scene.
-It is more about revealing an untold story and discovering mysteries of nature.
+It is more about revealing an untold story and discovering the mysteries of nature.

-Some Chinese artists would refuse to use a wire, so popular these days, and prefer clipping technique, because they believed it requires more skills and patience.
-Wires were very expensive and hard to find in China, so most of the artist used “grow and clip” technique to style their bonsai trees.
+Some Chinese artists would refuse to use a wire, so popular these days, and prefer the clipping technique, because they believe it requires more skills and patience.
+Wires were very expensive and hard to find in China, so most of the artist used the “grow and clip” technique to style their bonsai trees.
 That is why this type of training is more developed in Chinese bonsai.

 Chinese Bonsai Types

 Penjing is not only about miniature trees in the container.
-It is much wider concept of creating natural scenes using different elements of nature like rocks, stone, water, sand and trees.
+It is the much wider concept of creating natural scenes using different elements of nature like rocks, stone, water, sand, and trees.